nullromo/commander-primer/README.md

 |-|-|-|
 | ![green white lands search][green white lands search] | ![green white lands exclude][green white lands exclude] | ![green white lands terms][green white lands terms] |

 Here we make sure to exclude lands that contain the blue, red, and black mana symbols, becuase those would be illegal in a deck with a commander whose color identity is only green and white.
-You should end up at [this page][green white lands], which has 30 results.
+You should end up at [this page][green white lands], which has over 29 results.
 Wow, that's a lot of green-white dual lands!

 > **NOTE**: keep in mind that there may be other non-obvious factors.
 In the example above, we do not see lands like Command Tower, Gemstone Mine, Cascading Cataracts, or Painted Bluffs, even though they would be legal in an only green and white deck.
 >